reitzig/reitzig.github.io/research/open-questions/index.md

 It may be possible to adapt the height analysis for simple varieties&nbsp;{% cite FlajoletOdlyzko1982 -l 200-205 --file references %}
-to more than one non-terminal; I could not tell if and how.
+to more than one non-terminal; I was not able to figure out if and how.

 <hr class="slender">